catehstn/technically-speaking/CONTRIBUTING.md

 Not an exhaustive list, just some ideas:
 * Talks you gave at meetups and conferences
-* Speaking tips / Lessons you learned
+* Speaking tips / Lessons learned
 * Your speaking journey
 * Conference report
 * Conference organizing